sonifydata/twotone.io/index.md

     <div class="tile">
     	<h4 class="post-title">Data Sonification</h4>
     	<p class="post-excerpt">Data sonification is a technique that can augment visualization.
-Sounds add another dimension to data.</p>
+Sounds add another dimension to data, expanding the possibilities for human-computer interaction</p>
     </div><!-- /.tile -->

     <div class="tile">
-    	<h4 class="post-title">Data Driven Music</h4>
+    	<h4 class="post-title">Data-Driven Music</h4>
-    	<p class="post-excerpt">TwoTone is a fun and intuitive way to make your own compositions from datasets without any prior musical or programning knowledge.</p>
+    	<p class="post-excerpt">TwoTone is a fun and intuitive way to make your own compositions from datasets without any prior musical or programming knowledge.</p>
     </div><!-- /.tile -->

 </div><!-- /.tiles -->